“They were my friends,” Bill “Beard” Corino said. “Those people became my friends.”

 “In the beginning, we were limited on PPE, but there was enough, but the administrator had it locked in her office,” he claimed.

-“I believe that that’s why it bounced through the building the way it did, because we’d start with two people on hold the two that got exposed initially.
-And then it would pop up, like down the hall further, and then it was in the other wing on the same floor, and it was because we were being made aware, the same PPE,” Corino continued.
+“I believe that that’s why it bounced through the building the way it did, because we’d start with two people that got exposed initially, and then it would pop up, like down the hall further.
+And then it was in the other wing on the same floor, and it was because we were being made to wear the same PPE,” Corino continued.

 Helker added that sanitation and personal protection equipment were locked inside a supply room with a code, which recently changed sometime right before the pandemic.

 Corino’s supervisor, the director of maintenance and Administrator Butler were allegedly the only two personnel who had access to this room, and all of the resources within it.